 Environmentally friendly marking systems are a major trend supported by both push (regulations) and pull (user demand) factors.
 The sustainability megatrend is important, and manufacturers are becoming risk-averse in ever-growing regulation standards driven by the Paris Agreement envisioned to increase the cost of polluting.

 This is a very unresearched topic so far.
-In 2019 a study was conducted with Macon Oy regarding the carbon footprint of laser labelling.
-Below you’ll find a short conclusion on the carbon footprint of laser printer versus inkjets.
+In 2020 a study was conducted with Macon Ltd. regarding the carbon footprint of laser labelling.
+Below you’ll find a short conclusion on the carbon footprint of a laser printer versus inkjets.
 You can download the full study from the link below.

 The study was carried out aiming to define the carbon footprint of industrial labelling with two alternative methods: 1.
 Cajo Technologies laser labelling and 2. ink labelling.
 The calculation included the emission of energy and chemicals, assuming an annual workload of 1697 hours.
 The carbon footprints of the labelling options are 43 kg CO2 eq per annum for Cajo and 501 kg CO2 eq per annum for inkjet.
 This result indicates that Cajo`s chemical-free technology enables over 90 % reduction of the carbon footprint of industrial labelling.